Benefits & Grants for families of children with disabilities

 - Contact A Family‘s benefits advisers can make sure you know about all the different financial help available and give advice on claiming for it.
 Its free helpline 0808 808 3555 (9.30am-5pm, Monday-Friday) can also put you in touch with local advice agencies for one-to-one help, for example form filling and with national condition support groups, who often provide families advice on claiming benefits specific to their child’s condition.
 CAF also has a general benefits sheet that might be helpful.

-- Welfare Benefits Advice is an Ely-based organisation offering free support and assistance with claiming disability benefits and other connected benefits.
-Tel 01353 612926
+- Cambridgeshire County Council’s Welfare Benefits Advice service is based at Ely and offers free support and assistance with claiming disability benefits and other connected benefits for children and young people and adults.
+Tel 01353 612926.

 - Citizens Advice Bureau, 66 Devonshire Road, Cambridge CB1 2BL.
 Telephone: 03448 487 979; Website:www.cambridgecab.org.uk